How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 Food Options on the Island

-Greenstone Grill offers seasonal hot meals but with limited hours and seating.
+Greenstone Grill offers seasonal hot meals but with limited hours and seating—breakfast and dinner only, and it fills up fast.

-For backpacking, plan to bring your own food—lightweight, high-calorie, and non-perishable meals.
+For backpacking, plan to bring your own food—lightweight, high-calorie, and non-perishable.
+Even if you’re staying at the lodge, it’s smart to bring backup snacks and a few emergency meals.

 Best Time to Visit Isle Royale